-- Any person working for FCA. - Our foster parents and prospective foster parents. - Children and young people who are placed with our foster parents and the parents and families of any such child/young person. - Local authorities and health and social care trusts. - · Colleagues from other social care agencies. - The general public.
+- ☐ Any person working for FCA. - Our Foster parents and prospective foster parents. - ☐ Children and young people who are placed with our foster parents and the parents and families of any such child/young person. - ☐ Local authorities and health and social care trusts. - ☐ Colleagues from other social care agencies.